dij0s/PETAL/thesis/bachelor_thesis.typ

 The architecture in the #ref(<ai_agent_design>) above is modeled after a #acr("FSM"), where each node represents an agent and each edge represents a transition that is either always executed (solid) or conditionally executed (dashed).
 The dynamic flow of control between agents is guided by the evolving conversational state.
 It is finite, per definition, as the state takes value in a discrete set.

 On the implementation-side, LangGraph#footnote("https://www.langchain.com/langgraph"), an open-source Python framework, is used to implement the AI agent architecture.
 Unlike linear pipelines, LangGraph uses a graph abstraction by default, which is particularly well-suited for this state machine architecture.

 This graph-based structure brings determinism to the system’s behavior as the flow between agents is defined by the architecture itself, rather than being dynamically determined by agent-to-agent conversations as in frameworks like Microsoft's AutoGen#footnote("https://www.microsoft.com/en-us/research/project/autogen/").

 Another framework that had been considered was PydanticAI#footnote("https://ai.pydantic.dev/") which offers a structured, type-safe approach to building agent systems by leveraging Pydantic models for inter-agent communication and behavior definitions.
 However, it lacks the built-in support for complex state transitions.

 All of the available multi-agent AI frameworks are relatively novel and in constant evolution.
 LangGraph benefits from being built on top of the already renowned LangChain#footnote("https://www.langchain.com/") ecosystem which adds to its reliability and ease of integration with other technologies.
 Pydantic’s type safety will still be implemented within the project to enhance data validation and error handling.

+Naturally, the framework requires integration with a language model provider to operate effectively and exploit their capabilities.

+The system leverages Ollama#footnote("https://ollama.com/"), a lightweight, open-source platform designed for running language models on a local machine.
+It offers a wide range of pre-built models, facilitating the integration and experimentation with models of different sizes and capabilities.

+While other solutions such as VLLM#footnote("https://docs.vllm.ai/en/latest/") may offer greater performance and reduce overall latency in the application, Ollama stands out with its support for hot-swapping models, a feature that enables the dynamic switching between models, _on-the-fly_.
+This is particularly valuable in the scenario of multi-agents architectures, where different agents may need models with specific abilities.

+On the counterpart, only open-source models are supported, naturally limiting the selection of models, although it also prevents vendor lock-in.

+Overall, it provides an easy-to-use and flexible approach for experimenting with language models.

+Finally, the choice of database, in the system architectures (#ref(<global_system_design>) and #ref(<ai_agent_design>)) is primarily influenced by the nature of the data to be stored and the more general use-case.

+In this work, the database is used to store and retrieve structured documents.
+It holds user preferences, usage statistics and vector embeddings for documents, enabling the retrieval of semantically related information.

+The choice was made towards Redis OSS#footnote("https://redis.io/"), an open-source, in-memory data store especially known for its versatility and performance.
+Redis supports a variety of data structures, including documents which provide a flexible schema for structured data and the newly introduced vectors.

+Its memory-first approach and indexing capabilities enable low latency, ideal for multi-agent systems where information must be retrieved in real-time.

+Unlike more specialized databases like Pinecone#footnote("https://www.pinecone.io/") or Qdrant#footnote("https://qdrant.tech/qdrant-vector-database/"), Redis provides a unified, mature and versatile architecture suitable for multiple purposes.

+Now that the general technological tools have been covered, the next sections provide an in-depth explanation of the multi-agent architecture.

-The main responsibility of each agent is as follows:
+Before that, the main responsibilities of each agent are as follows:
-- The *Intent Router* routes the user's query to the appropriate agents and accumulates query context.
+- The _intent router_ routes the user's query to the appropriate agents and accumulates query context.
-- The *Clarify Query* clarifies the user's query if it is ambiguous or incomplete.
+- The _clarify query_ clarifies the user's query if it is ambiguous or incomplete.
-- The *Geocontext Retriever* retrieves the geospatial data relevant to the request.
+- The _geocontext retriever_ retrieves the geospatial data relevant to the request.
-- The *Guidelines Retriever* retrieves the relevant energy planning guidelines relevant to the query.
+- The _guidelines retriever_ retrieves the relevant energy planning guidelines relevant to the query.
-- The *Strategy Planner* plans the energy strategy based on the retrieved data and guidelines.
+- The _strategy planner_ plans the energy strategy based on the retrieved data and guidelines.
-- The *Critic Answer* evaluates the proposed energy planning strategy and possibly restarts the whole process.
+- The _critic_ evaluates the proposed energy planning strategy and possibly restarts the whole process.
-#highlight("TODO: plus en détails ?")

-The various prompts are included in the appendix.
-#highlight("TODO: mettre autre part cette info?")

 With the overall solution defined, the following sections dig in the details of each agent and their implementation.